Q: How many credits are required for the MBA at Penn State Great Valley?

 A: A maximum of 10 graduate credits earned at an accredited institution may be applied toward the requirements for a master's degree at Penn State Great Valley.
 Approval to apply any transferred credits toward a degree program must be granted by the student's academic adviser and division head.
 Courses considered for transfer must have been completed within five years prior to the date of enrollment at Penn State, and must have a grade of at least a B.

 Q. What is the format of the program?
-Will you be offering flexibility due to the ongoing COVID-19 pandemic?

 Q: Is the GMAT or GRE ever waived?